zolk/docsify-breeze/docs/getting-started/usage.md

 reusable custom elements.
 Web Components consist of three separate APIs:

-- **Custom elements.** The ability to create custom HTML elements, such as `ep-button`.
+- **Custom elements.** The ability to create custom HTML elements, such as `ds-button`.
 All custom elements must include a dash in their name; thus, it is common practice to include a prefix in the tag name.
 - **Shadow DOM.** Allows Web Components to live in an encapsulated “shadow” DOM rendered separately from the main DOM.
 Shadow DOM allows for complete